Daniel Marques

 This game was developed for the Computer Laboratory class.

-It was built as a low-level C application, designed to run on Minix 3 operating system.
+It was built as a low-level C application, designed to run on the Minix 3 operating system.
 It uses operating system, kernel and driver level functions to handle keyboard/mouse input, timer/RTC changes and video card output.
 These device functionalities were done using interrupts (event-driven programming) and polling.

 Feup Evac

-FeupEvac is a 2D platformer game where you play as a student studying at FEUP’s library.
-He’s startled by an explosion and suddenly has to face enemies, falling objects and holes in the floor.
+FeupEvac is a 2D platformer game where you play as a student studying at FEUP's library.
+He's startled by an explosion and suddenly has to face enemies, falling objects and holes in the floor.
 His goal is to exit the library towards safety.
-Once he does, he realizes he has fallen asleep while studying at the library.
+Once he does, he realises he has fallen asleep while studying at the library.

 Contact Me!